CrypTools/learn/challenges/emojigraphy.md

 ## Requirements:

-- You're program should be case insensitive, and return only upper cased letters.
+- You're program should be case insensitive.
 - You're program should use this template:

 ```javascript